 Magnificent Obsession is a remake of an only marginally less grotesque 1935 film.
 Universal adapted Lutheran-ordained minister Lloyd C. Douglas’s 1929 novel into a glossy, artificial soaper that downplayed the miraculous aspect of the story in favor of absurd melodrama.
 This 1935 Magnificent Obsession (included on this Blu-ray) is a rickety stack of accidents and ironies.
 One lightning-fast ellipsis leapfrogs over a number of years, instantly transforming Robert Taylor’s playboy into a Nobel Prize-winning (!) surgeon.
 The utterly charming Irene Dunne is left adrift in a plot that effects a transcendent finish by curing a serious handicap.
 Comedy relief is sandwiched in between the sober sermonizing and sacrificial nobility.
 It’s all a sublimated fantasy of erotic longing.
 Depression-Era audiences apparently ate it up.

-The 1954 remake is even more strange, posing some truly twisted notions about personal responsibility and the meaning of ‘miracles.’
+The even stranger 1954 remake poses some truly twisted notions about personal responsibility and the meaning of ‘miracles.’
 (Total, complete spoiler:) A famous brain surgeon dies because a needed resuscitation device is being used to save the life of an irresponsible playboy.
 The playboy at first brushes off his guilt (?), but is drawn to the surgeon’s young widow.
 His thoughtlessly unwelcome attentions inadvertently lead to another terrible accident, in which the widow is blinded.
 Inspired by the dead surgeon’s philosophy, the young playboy helps the widow from afar, completes his medical school training and becomes a prominent surgeon himself.
 When he finally finds his lost love, he restores her sight.

 If the plot sounds preposterous, rest assured that my synopsis is accurate.

-By the 1950s, when star Jane Wyman was looking for a hot vehicle, Magnificent Obsession must have seemed just the ticket.
+When star Jane Wyman was looking for a hot vehicle Magnificent Obsession must have seemed just the ticket.
 Stories about serious handicaps are a genre unto their own; the flashy movie star in the cynical-funny Get Shorty got the Oscar for playing “that crippled gay guy who climbed Mt.
 Whitney.”
 Future non-First Lady Jane Wyman knew the drill: her stint as the soulful deaf mute in Johnny Belinda had scored an Oscar, and this show would rack up an additional nomination for her.
 Playing blind was probably a more desirable alternative than losing a leg, as James Stewart had done in 1949’s The Stratton Story.

 Sirk’s remake is a fascinating cultural aberration.
 The story has been fleshed out with more oddball philosophy.
 With a strange smile on his face, Otto Kruger drifts in and out of scenes lecturing about a magical secret of happiness and self-improvement that involves contacting one’s ‘power source.’
 One’s ‘power’ can be accessed by helping other people, but only in secret.
 Unfortunately, what we see is a contrite millionaire playboy — now played by the handsome Rock Hudson — manipulating a widow’s life behind her back.
 The rest of the characters seem to think this is the way one expresses love, but that’s nothing odd, because they exist in a fantasy bubble of maudlin emotions and noble self-sacrifice.